- What tutoring services are available?

 Students who need help with their math should bring their text and assignment materials with them.
 Students should bring their calculator manuals if they have questions about using their calculators.

-Appointments are not necessary, but students who wish to work with a particular tutor may want to make arrangements ahead of time.
+Appointments are not necessary for the drop-in subjects, but students who wish to work with a particular tutor may want to make arrangements ahead of time.

 What computer programs are available?

 All Microsoft Office products are available for student use, as well as the programs needed for math and business classes.
 Additional programs needed for City College courses are available in the ASC at City College.

 Will someone help me with my computer?